First Measurement of $\Lambda$ Electroproduction off Nuclei in the Current and Target Fragmentation Regions: Supplemental Material

 \end{turnpage}

 \paragraph{\bf{SP.4~Tabulated Multiplicity Ratio and $p_T$-broadening Results}} This section contains the reported results in the last two figures of this manuscript, Figs.~\ref{Fig:mratioWithSystematics_shifted} and~\ref{Fig:pT2GIBUU}, detailed in Table~\ref{tab:mr} for all nuclei $z$-binned multiplicity ratios, and Table~\ref{tab:pt2z} (Table~\ref{tab:pt2A}) for all nuclei $z$-binned ($A$-dependent) transverse momentum broadening.
 In addition, the correlation between $z$ and the Feynman variable $x_F$ is illustrated in Fig.~\ref{fig:zvsxf} to support the discussion related to the separation between forward and backward fragmentation regions.
+Furthermore, the $z$-binned distributions, as well as AC-weighted averages, of the Bjorken scaling variable $x_B$ are shown in Fig.~\ref{fig:xB} and Table~\ref{tab:xBavr} to illustrate our kinematical coverage for any theoretical calculations aiming to describe our data.